umbraco/UmbracoDocs/Tutorials/Members-Registration-And-Logins/index-v10.md

 ![Partial macro register](images/v8-03-Partial-Macro-Register.png)

 Make sure to fill out the name of the partial view (you can call it "Register", for example).
-Afterwards, using the same approach, create a Macro Partial View using the Login snippet and name it "Login".
+Afterward, using the same approach, create a Macro Partial View using the Login snippet and name it "Login".

 With that done, navigate to the Partial Views folder above Partial View Macro Files, and create a New partial view from the snippet.
 This view should be using the Login Status snippet.